Import Locations, Lots and Inventory

 The Import Locations tool is located in Operations > Warehouse > Locations.
 This will display the Locations grid.
 The Import tool is in the upper right.
 Using the Import button will display a new view which has a form to select a warehouse and upload a file containing the data for the import.

-Use the Location Import tool to update/create:
+Use the Location Import tool to update/create one or more of:

 Importing will provide info on each Location, providing result info on whether there were issues, updates, or no changes.